 “Dedicated to the One I Love”-Diane Hoh

-Three best friends are all unknowingly dating the same boy and accidentally kill him after finding out and attempting revenge.
-This one has I Know What You Did Last Summer vibes, mixed with the supernatural.
+Three best friends are all unknowingly dating the same boy and accidentally kill him after discovering his two-timing and attempting revenge.
+This one has I Know What You Did Last Summer vibes mixed with the supernatural.
 It’s one of the most fun entries in the collection, although I’m not sure if I would have appreciated it as much had I read it for the first time as an adult.

 This one might have been my favorite back in the day.
 It’s a fun tale of a girl going up against a serial killer, and I must have read it a million times as a teen.
-While the computer aspect of it is so out of date today, it otherwise still holds up.
+While the computer references are so out of date today, it otherwise still holds up.